 - Bounty hunter referrals (ie. you receive a bounty if you refer a new hunter to the bounty program)

 As always in crypto, you need to be ready to fight fraudulent behaviour.
 To keep things simple, I suggest asking all bounty hunters to register with you first.
 This can be done quite quickly through a combination of Google Forms and Google Sheets.

 Nevertheless, tracking your bounty hunters and approving their actions is time intensive.
 Consider outsourcing this to one of the many excellent Indian and South-East Asian agencies.

-Once your bounty program has attracted attention, you will also have to dedicate some time to communicating with them.
-I've found that the best way of doing that is through a dedicated Telegram Group, just for bounty hunters.
+As your bounty hunter community grows, you will have to dedicate time and resources to communicating with them.
+I've found that the best way is through a dedicated Telegram Group, just for bounty hunters.

 Finally, it is crucial to announce your bounty program effectively in order to maximize awareness.
-You can achieve this by:
+Make sure to:

 - Announce it in your Telegram Group

 - Add it to your Pinned Message in Telegram

 - Announce it in dedicated Facebook and LinkedIn Groups (search for "affiliate marketing" and "bounty hunters")

 - Send a dedicated email to your contact list